automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Demandasaurus.md

 # Demandasaurus
-## Description: A poorly understood sauropod of early Cretaceous Europe.
+## A poorly understood sauropod of early Cretaceous Europe.